Darkonnas/PAO_Project/README.md

 The AssistedRegister model:

-- fields: id PK, active, inUse -> inherited from Register base, cashierId (which is -1 if the Register doesn't have one currently i.e active = false)
+- fields: id PK, active, inUse -> inherited from Register base, cashierId FK(which is -1 if the Register doesn't have one currently i.e active = false)
 - methods: setters and getters, equals(), compareTo() -> inherited from Register base, toString() Via RegisterService, SQL Linkage via RegisterRepository:
 - services: get assisted registers (returned as Set<Register>, implemented with TreeSet) assign new cashier, drop current cashier